searchivarius/AccurateLuceneBM25/README.md

 Testing with ClueWeb09/12 data sets
 -----------------------
-One should still use the script ``scripts/lucene_query.sh``.
+Again, please, use the script ``scripts/lucene_query.sh``.
 However, an additional arguments: relevance judgements (the so-called QREL files) should be specified.
-For ClueWeb09 data, I put both judgements and queries to this repo.
-Therefore, one can run evaluations as follows (don't forget to specify your own directories with ClueWeb09/12 indices):
+For ClueWeb09 data, I have placed both judgements (QREL-files) and queries to this repo.
+Therefore, one can run evaluations as follows (don't forget to specify your own directories with ClueWeb09/12 indices instead of ``exper/clueweb09``):
 ```
-scripts/run_eval_queries.sh eval_data/clueweb09_1MQ/queries_1MQ.txt trec_web indices/clueweb09 10000 1 1 eval_data/clueweb09_1MQ/qrels_1MQ.txt
+scripts/run_eval_queries.sh eval_data/clueweb09_1MQ/queries_1MQ.txt trec_web exper/clueweb09 10000 1 1 eval_data/clueweb09_1MQ/qrels_1MQ.txt
 ```
 For ClueWeb12 data sets, query files and QREL-files need to be generated.
 To do this, you first need to download and uncompress [UQV100 files](https://figshare.com/articles/_/3180694).
 Then, you can generate QREL-files and queries, e.g., as follows:
 ```